Scholastic

 HOW DO I DETERMINE IF A BOOK LEVEL IS TOO CHALLENGING FOR MY CHILD?

-- Children have been asked to use the "five-finger guide" to decide if a book is too challenging:
+Children have been asked to use the "five-finger guide" to decide if a book is too challenging:

-* Children read the first 2 pages of the book selected.
-Each time he/she comes to a word they don't understand or can't pronounce, a finger is held up.
-If, at the end of the first two pages, 5 fingers are up, the book level is too challenging.
+* Children should read the first 2 pages of the book selected.
+Each time your student comes to a word he/she doesn't understand or can't pronounce, a finger is held up.

 Click HERE for top of page

-This page was last updated: June 2, 2009
+This page was last updated: November 19, 2023

 Book Adventure is very similar to our Reading Counts program.
 It is online and registration is free!